Nasim Ali: Community work

 Since 2001, Ali has been the Executive Director of the King's Cross Brunswick Neighbourhood Association.
 He was also the Chair of the Healthy Families Partnership at King's Cross, Board member of the West Euston Partnership (WEP), Chair of the WEP Planning Working Group and on the executive board of the Community Empowerment Network.
 He also chaired the Camden Bangladesh Mela Committee.

 He was the Cabinet Member for Community Safety following the London bombings on 7 July 2005.
 He was also an advisor to the Metropolitan Police Service and The Prince's Trust, and a Governor for Westminster Kingsway College. and school governor of South Camden Community School now known as Regent High School from 1998 to 2006 and Netley Primary School from 2006 to 2011.

 Ali has worked with the British High Commissioner in Bangladesh to promote the interests of Bangladeshis who live in Camden or who wish to visit the UK.
 In 2007, Ali arranged a reception for Professor Muhammad Yunus to celebrate his award of the Nobel Peace Prize.

 Awards and recognition

 In 1998, Ali was awarded one of the first Camden Good Citizen Awards for his work in diverting young people away from crime, drugs and conflict.
-In 2010, he was appointed an Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours for his services to local government.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 2011 New Year Honours for services to local government.